 P140’s efficacy has been proven in early pre-clinical models of CIDP.

-A phase 2/3 adaptive trial protocol is in process.
-Regulatory approval and orphan drug designation is expected is underway.
+A phase 2/3 adaptive trial is planned in 2024.
+Full FDA IND approval and orphan drug designation is expected and underway.

 - reduce the frequency of CIDP disease flares

 - reduce the need for hospital IV IgG therapy

 - simple auto-injection 1/month by patient at home

 - reduce costs for patient and healthcare system

 CIDP is neurological autoimmune disease targeting the nerves.
 Symptoms include: fatigue, areas of numbness, slow reflexes, weakness in arms and legs.
 It is characterized by a relapsing-remitting or progressive course caused by demyelination of nerves.
 Similar to but not the same as MS.

 Treatment: Currently intravenous (IV) IgG is the only treatment available but does not change the course of the disease.
 It requires hospital visits every 4-6 weeks and a long IV duration of several hours.